clustergarage/argus-controller/README.md

 go run . -kubeconfig=$HOME/.kube/config -fimd 0.0.0.0:50051
 ```

 **Warning**: When running the controller and daemon out-of-cluster in a VM-based Kubernetes context, the daemon will fail to locate the PID from the container ID through numerous cgroup checks and will be unable to start any watchers.
+When using Minikube, you can `minikube mount` the daemon folder, `minikube ssh` into it and run it inside the VM.
+Then point the controller at the IP/Port running inside the VM with the `-fimd` flag.

 ---